unitedstates/congressional-record/README.md

 ### Examples

+Use --FindFileForMe with a day in yyyy-mm-dd format to extract records for that day.

-Find .htm files of the congressional record from [FDsys](http://www.gpo.gov/fdsys/browse/collection.action?collectionCode=CREC).
+Alternatively, find .htm files of the congressional record from [FDsys](http://www.gpo.gov/fdsys/browse/collection.action?collectionCode=CREC).
 When you find the day you are interested in, click on it and choose the "More" link.
 Then, download the Zip file.

 ```
 $ ./parser.py -h